 A tasty treat can make a world of difference to your pet’s stress levels and it’ll also reward their good behaviour and bravery.
 A stuffed chew toy can keep dogs occupied for hours, while a treat puzzle ball can have the same effect on cats and rabbits.
 These stimulating toys help take their mind off what’s going on around them and can even help them forget their fears.

 Spooked pets can run away, especially cats, so make sure they’re properly microchipped to make them easily identifiable if they do.
 If your pet’s already microchipped, make sure your contact details are up to date so you can be contacted straight away.

 Don’t forget to store fireworks well out of the way of any pets and dispose of used fireworks safely and securely.
 The morning after a nearby fireworks display, check your garden for any fallout or shrapnel which may pose a risk.
 Fireworks contain highly toxic ingredients that can be fatal to your pet if accidentally eaten, so remember to stay extra vigilant during fireworks season.

 Desensitising your pet

-While it’s too late for this year’s fireworks season, you may want to start desensitising your pet against fireworks in time for other celebrations.
+With many different holidays coming up, including Firework Night, Diwali, and New Years Eve, you may want to start desensitising your pet against fireworks in time for those celebrations.
 Find out more here.